dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb.md

 ## FAQs

 <detailsToggle alt_header="Database Error - could not connect to server: Connection timed out">
-When setting up a database connection using an SSH tunnel, you typically need these parts:
+When setting up a database connection using an SSH tunnel, you need the following components:

 - A Load Balancer (like ELB or NLB) to manage traffic.
 - A bastion host (or jump server) that runs the SSH protocol, acting as a secure entry point.